dimsemenov/PhotoSwipe/website/documentation/options.md

 Option allows you to predefine if mouse was used or not.
 Some PhotoSwipe feature depend on it, for example default UI left/right arrows will be displayed only after mouse is used.
 If set to `false`, PhotoSwipe will start detecting when mouse is used by itself, `mouseUsed` event triggers when mouse is found.

+### `a11y` <code class="default">boolean</code> <code class="default">true</code>

+Option allows you enable some features for WCAG 2.0 accessibility compliance.
+If set to `true`: handles keyboard trapping within the photoswipe gallery controls while open; Sets focus on gallery open to a visible element; disables hiding of the arrow keys regardless or `mouseUsed` option value; Checks for document.pswpGalleryTrigger value to handle focus management on gallery close.

 ### `escKey` <code class="default">boolean</code> <code class="default">true</code>

 `esc` keyboard key to close PhotoSwipe.
 Option can be changed dynamically (`yourPhotoSwipeInstance.options.escKey = false;`).